-buy viagra cheapest price For the last couple of years, my husband and I have talked about having a Friendsgiving, but it wasn’t until this year that I made it happen.
+buy viagra online pay with paypal For the last couple of years, my husband and I have talked about having a Friendsgiving, but it wasn’t until this year that I made it happen.

 1) coloring the paper plates brown

 3) gluing the feathers to the back of the paper plate

 5) hot gluing a stick (if needed/ wanted)

 Then, the kids played outside on the playground/ with Legos, etc.

 We had lunch of Chick-fil-a nuggets (because all kids eat those, right?!), broccoli cheese casserole, candied yams, pumpkin pie, veggie straws, Tee Pees, Corn Pops and more.
 It was potluck and all the moms brought a dish to share.